jonathanpmartins/v-money3/README.md

 - `prefix`
 - `suffix`

-Restricted inputs will be filter out of the final mask.
-A console warn with more information will be shown!
+Restricted inputs will be filtered out of the final mask, and a console warning with more information will be displayed.

 ## Don't want to use a package manager?